tubearchivist/tubearchivist/docs/Channels.md

 Additionally there is a *Channel Playlist* page, accessible at `/channel/<channel-id>/playlist/` to show all indexed playlists from this channel.

-On the *Channel About* page you can see additional metadata.
+On the *Channel About* page, accessible at `/channel/<channel-id>/about/`, you can see additional metadata.
 - The button **Delete Channel** will delete the channel plus all videos of this channel, both media files and metadata additionally this will also delete playlists metadata belonging to that channel.

 The channel customize form gives options to change settings on a per channel basis.
 Any configurations here will overwrite your configurations from the [settings](Settings) page.